jmcollin78/versatile_thermostat/README.md

 6. a cycle duration in minutes.
 On each cycle, the heater will cycle on and then off for a calculated time to reach the target temperature (see [preset](#configure-the-preset-temperature) below).
 In ```over_climate``` mode, the cycle is only used to carry out basic controls but does not directly regulate the temperature.
 It's the underlying climate that does it,
 7. minimum and maximum thermostat temperatures,
 8. the power of the l'équipement which will activate the power and energy sensors of the device,
+9. the possibility of controlling the thermostat centrally.
+Cf [centralized control](#centralized-control),
-9. the list of features that will be used for this thermostat.
+10. the list of features that will be used for this thermostat.
 Depending on your choices, the following configuration screens will appear or not.

 > ![Tip](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/tips.png?raw=true) _*Notes*_
 > 1. With the ```thermostat_over_switch``` type, calculation are done at each cycle.
 So in case of conditions change, you will have to wait for the next cycle to see a change.
 For this reason, the cycle should not be too long. **5 min is a good value**,